rogerallen/dxsyx/README.md

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Roger Allen

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Dxsyx is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Dxsyx is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Dxsyx.
+If not, see <http://www.gnu.org/licenses/>.